 Out with the old

-Statistics show that the energy sector is the second largest contributor of UK greenhouse gas and carbon dioxide emissions, and whilst the energy industry is making progress, there is still improvements to be made.
-It is therefore time for innovators to look towards renewable energy – a solution that will allow us to continue our consumption without compromising the environment.
+Statistics show that the energy sector is the second largest contributor to UK greenhouse gas and carbon dioxide emissions, and whilst the energy industry is making progress, there are still improvements to be made.
+It is, therefore, time for innovators to look towards renewable energy – a solution that will allow us to continue our consumption without compromising the environment.

 One of the best ways to create clean and affordable energy is to do it in a way that also allows us to make use of our waste.
 2 Sisters have managed to do just that, with arguably, one of the most unlikely products – potatoes!
 They have opened a plant that allows them to use their potato peelings, unused potatoes and even whole cottage pies if they would otherwise go to waste to generate electricity and heat.